-Filled with comprehensive, balanced coverage of classic and contemporary research, relevant examples, and engaging applications, this text shows students how psychology helps them understand themselves and the world-and uses psychological principles to illuminate the variety of opportunities they have in their lives and their future careers.
-While professors cite this bestselling book for its academic credibility and the authors' ability to stay current with "hot topics," students say it's one text they just don't want to stop reading.
-Students and instructors alike find the text to be a highly readable, engaging, visually appealing package, providing a wealth of material they can put to use every day.
+Filled with comprehensive, balanced coverage of classic and contemporary research, relevant examples, and engaging applications, this book shows you how psychology helps you understand yourself and the world-and uses psychological principles to illuminate the variety of opportunities you have in your life and your future career.
+While professors cite this bestselling book for its academic credibility and the authors' ability to stay current with 'hot topics,' students say it's one text they just don't want to stop reading.
+The book and associated workbook are highly readable, engaging, and visually appealing, providing you with a wealth of material you can put to use every day.

 1. Adjusting to Modern Life.

 4. Coping Processes.

 7. Social Thinking and Social Influence.

 8. Interpersonal Communication.

 10. Marriage and Intimate Relationships.

 11. Gender and Behavior.

 13. Careers and Work.